mainkoon81/Study-09-MachineLearning-E/README.md

 print( "Scores: \nWard:", ward_ar_score,"\nComplete: ", complete_ar_score, "\nAverage: ", avg_ar_score)
 ```
 Sometimes some column has smaller values than the rest of the columns, and so its variance counts for less in the clustering process (since clustering is based on distance).
-We normalize the dataset so that each dimension lies between 0 and 1, so they have equal weight in the clustering process. **This is done by subtracting the minimum from each column then dividing the difference by the range.** Would clustering the dataset after this transformation lead to a better clustering?
+We normalize the dataset so that each dimension lies between 0 and 1, so they have equal weight in the clustering process. **This is done by subtracting the minimum from each column then dividing the difference(max-min) by the range.** Would clustering the dataset after this transformation lead to a better clustering?
 ```
 from sklearn import preprocessing normalized_X = preprocessing.normalize(df)